Foundations of Black Hole Accretion Disk Theory: Matter Description: General Principles

-In the rest of this Section we describe these components of the stress-energy tensor one by one, in all relevant details.
-Particular analytic or numerical models of accretion disks are given by solutions of the conservation equations (\ref{general-conservation-equations}), with particular choices of the form of the stress-energy tensor $T^\mu_\nu$, and a corresponding choice of the supplementary material equations.
-For example, current numerical models typically assume $(T^\mu_\nu)_{\sf RAD} = 0$, and thick accretion disk models often assume in addition $(T^\mu_\nu)_{\sf VIS} = 0$.
+Here $W$~=~enthalpy, $\delta^\mu_\nu$~=~Kronecker delta tensor, $P$~=~pressure, $\nu_*$~=~kinematic viscosity, $\sigma^\mu_\nu$~=~shear, $F^{\mu\nu}$~=~Faraday electromagnetic field tensor, $E$~=~radiation energy density, and $F^\mu$~=~radiation flux.
+In the remainder of this section we describe these components one by one, including the most relevant details.
+Most models of accretion disks are given by steady-state solutions of the conservation equations~(\ref{general-conservation-equations}), with particular choices of the form of the stress-energy tensor $T^\mu_\nu$, and a corresponding choice of the supplementary material equations.
+For example, thick accretion disk models (Section~\ref{section-thick-disks}) often assume $(T^\mu_\nu)_{\sf VIS} = (T^\mu_\nu)_{\sf MAX} = (T^\mu_\nu)_{\sf RAD} = 0$, thin disk models (Section~\ref{section-thin-disks}) assume $(T^\mu_\nu)_{\sf MAX} = 0$, and most current numerical models (Section~\ref{section:numerical_simulations}) assume $(T^\mu_\nu)_{\sf RAD} = 0$.